 Placement in this opportunity is determined at the Central Office level, and the opportunity is by invitation only.
 Students are invited to participate based on a review of required assessment scores.
 If students do not qualify for the Accelerated Mathematics Pathway in Grade 3, they may enter the pathway in Grades 4-7 based on a review of assessment scores.

-Algebra I and Geometry are high school graduation requirements.
-All students are required to take these courses and they may not be skipped.
+All courses for high school credit are required for graduation and can not be skipped.
 The course progression for students participating in the Accelerated Mathematics Pathway is as follows:

 Course Overview: This accelerated course is designed to meet the needs of the gifted or advanced learner whose academic needs cannot be met in the regular ALPs Curriculum.
 The curriculum explores advanced topics, encouraging students to think critically, apply mathematical reasoning, and develop a strong foundation for future mathematical learning.
 The course will cover Maryland College and Career Readiness Standards at the 3rd and 4th grade level within the following domains: